Be your best health advocate

 I like to be active, but at times I also need to rest.
-For years I felt guilty if I took a break and rested during the day because I felt like I was wasting time and being lazy.
-Even though my dystonia symptoms required that I rest, I still felt guilt because it is not my nature to be idle.
+For years, I felt guilty if I took a break and rested during the day because I felt like I was wasting time and being lazy.
+Even though my dystonia symptoms required that I rested, I still felt guilty because it is not my nature to be idle.
 I was not comfortable doing what I perceived as “nothing.”
-It was not until I changed how I looked at it and realized that doing “nothing” was a form of self treatment and care that is vital to my health.
+It was not until I changed how I looked at it and realized that doing “nothing” was a form of self-treatment and care that was vital to my health.
 I also realized that I didn’t do enough “nothing” for the vast majority of my life, which kept my mind and body in constant overdrive, creating a chronically stressed and unhealthy state.

 When my dystonic body requires exercise, I feed it exercise.
 When my dystonic body needs rest, I rest.
 No qualms about it anymore.
 I make sure to relax in a peaceful setting to calm my body and mind.
 This might be at a pool, beach, my yard, a park, or somewhere in my home.
 I call it “purposeful resting” because it serves an important need.
 In many ways, this is more helpful than some treatments I receive.

-To learn more about self care and coping with the many things that accompany life with dystonia and any other challenge, be sure to get a copy of my book, Diagnosis Dystonia: Navigating the Journey.
-Print and Kindle versions are available.
-To see what others are saying about it, please read the many positive reviews.
+To learn more about self-care and coping with the many things that accompany life with dystonia and other health challenges, be sure to get a copy of my book, Diagnosis Dystonia: Navigating the Journey.
+Both print and Kindle versions are available.
+To see what others are saying about it, please read the reviews.